 Over all the years and all the batches of cookies I’ve baked, I have learned two important lessons:

 - First, almost every cookie I have made, despite its variation, was still yummy and gobbled up by a member of my household.
-So don’t fear — it is really hard to make a bad chocolate chip cookie!
+So don’t fear — if you are learning how to make cookies for the first time, it is really hard to make a bad chocolate chip cookie!
 Yes, you can make a zillion different chocolate chip cookies, but most likely, your cookie will still be delicious.

 - Second, there is simple science and basic facts that will determine how your cookies will turn out.
 If you understand the WHY behind cookie ingredients, you will be able to create YOUR perfect chocolate chip cookie recipe.